- All seeds

 At level 3, you thin out your seedlings.
 Leave the best seedling in each pot and ruthlessly cut away the rest.
 It might sound harsh, but it's necessary.
 You're giving the remaining plants enough room to grow.

-Level 4: Caring for your plants on the windowsill
+Levels 4 and 5: care for your plants on the windowsill

-- get a lot of light
+- get plenty of light

-- are not too warm (they'll also grow well with a cold frame)
+- are not kept too warm

-- get enough water
+- get enough moisture

 Level 10: Transfer the most beautiful plant